ryan-ohalloran/Quantum-Mottle-Denoising-Autoencoder/README.md

 [Weights for model](https://drive.google.com/file/d/1cGIv0qslL-fzNQ_y7yj6UtJYGFbmKKTz/view?usp=sharing)

 After adding the weights, just keep running the blocks until you reach the last one.
-At that point, download these image files:
+At that point, download these image files and add their paths into the last training block's path:

 [Clean Image](https://drive.google.com/file/d/18i0SFMHmCDK0ujJccJI4YwzOMZuPjMlI/view?usp=share_link)